zztttt/OCR/Doc/preprocess.md

 #

 ## Mirror
-Almost all given images to recognition is mirrored, we make symmetrical change in y-axis for each pixel.
+Almost all given images to recognition is mirrored, we make symmetrical change in x-axis for each pixel.
 ```
     y = img.shape[0]
     x = img.shape[1]